MCP Connections

 cipher --agent /path/to/my-cipher-config.yml --mode mcp

-Example custom configuration file (code-navigator.yml):
+Example custom configuration file (custom-cipher.yml):

 systemPrompt: |